About the Congregation

 The Congregation is one of the most important events in the HKU calendar and a once-in-a-lifetime event for graduates.
 It is the annual ceremony held by the University to officially confer the respective degrees on students who are eligible for graduation.

 Starting from 2014, degrees are conferred to graduands at ceremonies held by their respective Faculties.
+The 205th Congregation of the University, consisted of a total of 19 Faculty-based sessions, was held from November 1 to December 7, 2021 to confer degrees on over 10,000 graduates.
+For further details of the 205th Congregation and other previous Faculty-based Congregations, please click here.
 Videos and details of the 203rd Congregation for Class of 2020 can be viewed here.
-For further details of the other previous Faculty-based Congregations, please click here.

 The Chancellor, being the chief officer of the University, may preside at the Congregations.
 The Pro-Chancellor or the President and Vice-Chancellor, with delegated powers from the Chancellor, shall preside when the Chancellor is absent.